PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Coarsening in PASCO: contributions

 This section examines the properties and limitations of PASCO's coarsening on random graphs with community structures.
 To preserve community information, hypernodes must primarily consist of nodes from the same community, which requires collapsing intra-community edges.
 We analyze the conditions under which PASCO coarsening favors such edges, focusing on graphs generated by the Symmetric Stochastic Block Model (SSBM) defined below.

 \begin{definition}[Symmetric Stochastic Block Model] The SSBM is a random graph model with $N$ nodes divided into $k$ equal-sized communities.
 Each edge is present with probability $p_{in}$ if inside a community or $p_{out}$ if between communities, independently of all other edges.
-As in \cite{tremblay2016compressive}, we parametrize the model by $N$, $k$, the expected degree $d_N = d \log N$ and the intra-to-inter-community probability ratio\footnote{The use of $\alpha$ asa parameter will later be relevant for our experiments as we then keep the density fixed and vary the difficulty level $\alpha$ to recevover the blocks.} $\alpha = p_{out}/p_{in}$.
+As in \cite{tremblay2016compressive}, we parametrize the model by $N$, $k$, the expected degree $d_N = d \log N$ and the intra-to-inter-community probability ratio\footnote{The use of $\alpha$ as a parameter is relevant for the experiments done afterwards, as we then keep the density fixed while varying the difficulty level $\alpha$ to recover the blocks.} $\alpha = p_{out}/p_{in}$.
 We refer to this model by $\SSBM(N,k,d, \alpha)$. \end{definition}

 Consider an input graph drawn from an SSBM with $k$ communities, an edge probability inside communities of $p_{in}$, and an edge probability between communities of $p_{out}$.
 In PASCO, edges to collapse are obtained by first drawing some node $u$ and taking a random neighbor.
 In expectation, $u$ has $n p_{in} / k$ neighbors from its community and $ n (k-1) p_{out} / k$ neighbors from other communities.
 So when $ p_{in} > (k-1) p_{out} $, $v$ is more likely to be from the same community as $u$.
 More generally, under this condition, we expect the coarsening procedure of PASCO to collapse more inside-community edges than between-community edges.
 Therefore, we conjecture that PASCO conserves the community structure of a graph drawn from a $\SSBM(N,k, d, \alpha)$ as long as $\alpha = p_{out}/p_{in} < 1 / (k-1)$.
-While, at this stage, this reasoning is a conjecture and is not supported by rigorous arguments, experiments are providing empirical evidence that this phase transition correlates with PASCO's performance as described in our experiments in \Cref{subsec:expe_coarsening} and \Cref{subsec:expe_SBM}.
+This remains a conjecture, not yet supported by rigorous proof.
+However, experiments are providing empirical evidence that this phase transition correlates with PASCO's performance as described in our experiments in \Cref{subsec:expe_coarsening} and \Cref{subsec:expe_SBM}.